Aegis Orchestrator

 cd docker

-docker compose up -d # everything inc. orchestrator
+docker compose up -d # or: podman compose up -d (everything inc. orchestrator)

 # Then stop just the Rust runtime if you want a local binary instead: